SQL Injection Test Site

-SQL Injection (SQLi) is one of the most common attacks in the cyberspace.
+SQL Injection (SQLi) is one of the most common attacks in cyberspace.
 SQL Injection (SQLi) refers to an injection attack wherein an attacker can execute malicious SQL statements (also commonly referred to as a malicious payload) that control a web application’s database server (also commonly referred to as a Relational Database Management System – RDBMS).
 Any weakly secured website or web application that makes use of an SQL-based database can experience SQL Injection vulnerability.
 This is one of the most popular and oldest types of vulnerability.
 Also, it's one of the most dangerous website application vulnerabilities.

-When a hacker considers doing an SQL Injection attack, he/she can use it to bypass a web application authentication and authorization mechanisms.
+When a hacker considers doing an SQL Injection attack, he/she can use it to bypass web application authentication and authorization mechanisms.
 It can totally give him/her the chance to retrieve the contents of an entire database.
-This injection can also do adding, modifying, and deleting records in a database – affecting data integrity.
+This online SQL injection can also do adding, modifying, and deleting records in a database – affecting data integrity.

 How SQL Injection Happens

 A database server is a requirement in order for malicious SQL queries to run.
 The hacker must initially find an input within the web application that is included inside of an SQL query.
 In order for an online SQL injection attack to take place, the SQL vulnerable sites need to straightaway include user input within an SQL statement.
 The hacker can then insert a payload that will be included as part of the SQL query and run against the database server.